 Scan the radio dial anytime between Christmas and January 1.
 There’s nothing on.
 It’s a series of year-end specials (boring), fill-in hosts and flashback shows featuring the “best of” the past year.
-This creates opportunity.

-If you don’t have a major promotion that last week of the year, and nothing to pre-sell going into the new year, use the week to thank your audience while taking credit for the great things you’ve done in the past year.
+If there is no major promotion the last week of the year, and nothing to pre-sell going into the new year, use the week to thank listeners.
+Do it right and the station will get credit for the great things in the past year.

 Here’s an example of a terrific, heart-felt promo from Kool-FM in Victoria:

-Use technology to your advantage and pre-record specialty shows that sound live.
+Use technology and pre-record specialty shows that sound live.
 At Star 100.7 in San Diego, we had our New Year’s Eve party in the middle of December, recorded live in a production studio with the entire staff participating.
 We had everything, include drinks, food and party favors.
 It sounded live and exciting.
 And it was fun for the staff.

-You can do the same for countdown shows on New Year’s Day, and other specialty shows planned during this special time of year.
+Do the same for countdown shows on New Year’s Day, and other specialty shows planned during this special time of year.

 In most areas of programming, the difference between winning and losing is often that extra 10% effort or attention to detail that separates one station from another.
 Programming around holiday vacations schedule is one area that can make a difference for your station, and in a competitive entertainment environment, every single advantage matters.